oMatheuss/mapla/README.md

 # My Lang

 This repository contains the source code for the My Lang compiler.

-The current version can only output assembly code for the [Netwide Assembler (NASM)](https://www.nasm.us/).
+## Overview

+My Lang is a toy language, designed for simplicity and low-level operations.
+Its syntax is highly inspired by [lua](https://www.lua.org/) for its simplicity, but instead of being interpreted, it aims to be a low-level, system language.

 ## Features